peidacai/espresso-math.github.io/_posts/2016-10-13-General-Assembly-Project03_post.md

 comments: true
 category: articles
 mathjax: true
-quote: “There are only 3 choices in life: Give up, give in or give it all you've got."
+quote: “There are only 3 choices in life - Give up, give in or give it all you've got."
 ---

 ![whiskey]({{site-url}}/images/whiskey.png)